 A few fresh blackberries to top and if you want some extra berries nestled between the layers for decor and extra bursts of flavor are all you need.

-To frost this cake I chose an old fashioned flour-based buttercream.
+To frost this cake I chose my vegan ermine frosting, an old fashioned flour-based buttercream.
 It’s fluffy and light, not overly sweet, and super creamy.
 You’ll def want to give this frosting a try!

 So, let’s build this cake!

 I baked up 2 of my ultimate vegan chocolate cakes.
 Each cake bakes up nice and tall, and I chose to cut them in half (called torting) to make a total of 4 layers to my cake.

 I prefer to bake my cakes at least the night before I want to assemble, as this gives them ample time to chill in the fridge.
 This is essential for getting clean cuts through the cake to make nice layers as well as minimizes crumbs when frosting the cake.

 Once baked, let the cakes cool on a rack until they reach room temperature, then transfer them to a cardboard cake board and wrap in plastic and place in the fridge to chill.
 The cake boards help protect your cake and keep them nice and level as well as make for easy storage.

 Homemade blackberry jam is super simple.
 Combine the blackberries, sugar, lavender, and some lemon juice and simmer until the juices start to thicken.

 There’s a lot of cool chemistry when it comes to making jam.
 Essentially it thickens thanks to pectin, which is naturally occurring compound in blackberries (and other fruits).
 Cooking the berries with sugar draws out the pectin, and this process is aided by adding an acid–in this case lemon juice.

 There’s no need to get overly fussy with this blackberry lavender jam, as we aren’t trying to make the most perfect jam ever, but just trying to make a delicious preserve for swirling between our cake layers.